How to care for & clean jewellery

 We also don't recommend using silver dip with jewellery that has a delicate patina or blackening applied to the surface as part of the decoration as you may find it gets damaged or removed.

-This is an eco-friendly and low tech jewellery cleaning method and it will generally do a good job of removing tarnish.
+This is an eco-friendly and low tech (but science-y!) jewellery cleaning method and it will generally do a good job of removing heavier tarnish.
 Best of all, you should have all the ingredients in your cupboard.
 This method can also help to remove scorch marks on silver.

 Cut a piece of aluminium foil which covers the bottom of a glass or ceramic small bowl.
 Then pour a cup of hot water into the bowl and mix in the following: